 - Relationships with Others Involved in Your Organization

-Past giving is the strongest indicator of future giving, so tracking these details will make a huge difference when you’re scouting for major giving candidates among your donor pool.
-This is where tracking becomes imperative.
+Past giving and involvement is the strongest indicator of future giving, so tracking these details will make a huge difference when you’re scouting for major giving candidates in your donor pool.
+Plus, you can use past experiences with your nonprofit to spark inspiration and motivation to get involved again.

 7. Philanthropic Ties